 - a.
 The final plat shall be in accordance with the construction plat, as approved, and shall incorporate all applicable conditions, changes, directions and additions imposed by the Planning and Zoning Commission and City Council upon the construction plat.
-The final plat shall not be approved by the Planning and Zoning Commission until all utilities, infrastructure, and other required improvements have been constructed in conformance with City standards and the engineering plans, as approved by the City Engineer, unless provisions are made for the completion of the improvements in accordance with Section 6 [Article VI].
+The final plat shall not be approved by the Planning and Zoning Commission until all utilities, infrastructure, and other required improvements have been constructed in conformance with City standards and the engineering plans, as approved by the Engineering Department, unless provisions are made for the completion of the improvements in accordance with Section 6 [Article VI].
 The final plat shall not be submitted prior to approval of the construction plat (see Section 2.4.d. for exception). - b.
-Final plat applications which do not include the required data, completed application form, submission fee, number of copies of the plat, record drawings, letter stating satisfactory completion (of the public improvements) from the City, and other required information, including documentation that all required public improvements have been constructed and installed in accordance with City standards, letters from utility companies verifying their easements, and submission of the proper assurances or escrow funds for the completion of the improvements (per Article 6 [VI]) will be considered incomplete, shall not be accepted for submission by the City, and shall not be scheduled on a Planning and Zoning Commission agenda until the proper information is provided to City staff. - c.
+Final plat applications which do not include the required data, completed application form, submission fee, number of copies of the plat, record drawings, letter stating satisfactory completion (of the public improvements) from the City, and other required information, including documentation that all required public improvements have been constructed and installed in accordance with City standards, letters from utility companies verifying their easements, and submission of the proper assurances or escrow funds for the completion of the improvements (per Article 6 [VI]) will be considered incomplete, shall not be accepted for submission by the City, and shall not be scheduled on a Planning and Zoning Commission agenda until the proper information is provided to City staff.

+c.
 Information Required on a Final Plat.

 1. All information that is required for a construction plat (see Section 2.4.h.), except for information on the engineering plans, (provided that such plans were already submitted and approved with the construction plat); and other relevant information shall be shown on the final plat.
 Physical features of or on the land (such as topography, buildings, utility structures, water bodies and tree cover) shall not be shown on the final plat.
-In addition to these items, the final plat shall also provide a place for the County Clerk of Kaufman County to stamp the date and location where the plat will be filed ("Volume or Cabinet , Page or Slide ") in the lower right-hand corner of all sheets of the plat drawing near the title block.
+In addition to these items, the final plat shall also provide a place for the County Clerk of Kaufman County to stamp the date and location where the plat will be filed ("Volume or Cabinet \\\, Page or Slide \\") in the lower right-hand corner of all sheets of the plat drawing near the title block.
 2. All aspects of the final plat shall conform to the standards of Kaufman County for plats with respect to clarity, sheet size, lettering size and reproducibility, and the County's formatting requirements for same shall control if different from this Ordinance.
 It is the applicant's responsibility to be familiar with the County's standards for filing plats and to comply with same.
-The City shall file the final plat or replat at the County within 15 days of receiving all required signed and sealed prints and documents for filing subsequent to approval by the City. - a) After approval of the plat by the municipal authority responsible for approving plats the applicant shall deliver the following documents for filing: - Two (2) - 24" x 36" prints (1 mylar, 1 black/blue line; scale no more than 100' per inch; no sepia or reverse readings) with original seals and signatures. - Three (3) - 18" x 24" prints (1 mylar, 2 black/blue line; scale no more than 100' per inch; no sepia or reverse readings) with original seals and signatures.
+The City shall file the final plat or replat at the County within 15 days of receiving all required signed and sealed prints and documents for filing subsequent to approval by the City. - a) After approval of the plat by the municipal authority responsible for approving plats the applicant shall deliver the required documents, as determined by the plat application.
+3. Approval Block (required).
+The approval block used on the previously approved construction plat shall be modified and shown on the final plat, as follows: